Engineering - Dual Degree

 The grade requirements for guaranteed admission are different for each program, but at a minimum students need a 3.0 GPA to be recommended.
+However, admission to Columbia University will no longer be guaranteed for the students enrolling in Fall 2019 and thereafter.
 The specific courses required for admission by each affiliated institution vary and students should schedule courses in close cooperation with the Engineering Adviser at Gettysburg.

 All dual-degree engineering students must take Physics 111, 112, 211 or Physics 109, 110 (depending on engineering field this is likely the preferred option for non-physics majors); Mathematics 111, 112, 211, (plus 212 and 225 for many engineering fields); Chemistry 107; and Computer Science 107 or 111 (depends on engineering field).
 Students interested in Columbia University should also take Economics 103 or 104.
 All dual-degree engineering students must complete the Gettysburg College curricular requirements while at Gettysburg.
 We recommend that 3-2 students begin working on their Gettysburg College major their first year.